alisharifara/pandas-tactics/README.md

 20. Read specific columns of csv file
 21. Drop dataframe column(s) using name or index
 22. Randomly Generating a DataFrame
+23. Get specific columns based on their data types